 2. On-the-clock drug or alcohol use:

-It wasn’t until the company implemented a zero-tolerance policy that my co-worker’s behavior was addressed.
-They were given a warning and required to attend rehab before returning to work.
-While this was a difficult situation, it was necessary to ensure the safety and well-being of everyone in the workplace.
+It was not until the implementation of a zero-tolerance policy that my coworker’s negative behavior was addressed.
+They were formally notified of the consequences and required to undergo rehabilitation before being allowed to resume their duties.
+Although this situation presented challenges, it was a necessary step to safeguard the health and safety of everyone in the workplace.

 3. Unethical behavior: